What is Automation Testing? Switch to Faster Business Operations

 Top Tools: Burp Suite and Nessus

-These preliminary tests assess the application’s functionalities according to end goal desires.
-Once the stability is confirmed, more rigorous testing is carried out.
-This is usually done after every build or any important changes.
+Also called build verification tests, smoke tests are preliminary assessments to explore the application’s functionalities according to the end goal’s desires.
+Once stability is confirmed, more rigorous testing is carried out.
+Such tests are done after every build or any important changes.

 Top Tools: Selenium, Cypress, and Postman

 These tests are conducted to check your system’s ability to perform and work under varying circumstances.
-It’s done by introducing various situations, such as network environments, load conditions, and data volume.
+It introduces various situations, including network environments, load conditions, and data volumes.
 They check the application’s performance scalability, reliability, bottlenecks, and responsiveness.

 Top Tools: Grafana, LoadNinja, and HP LoadRunner